aegir-project/hostmaster/modules/hosting/queued/README.txt

 Simple Drupal module intended to make it easy to run the Aegir tasks queue with near-instant execution times.
-The daemon is designed to run standalone, and started through regular services (e.g. there's an init.d script available).
+The daemon is designed to run standalone, and started through regular services: there's an init.d script available, which is installed with the Debian package, but that you will need to manually install in other platforms.

 Note that before the service is setup and the daemon can be started, it needs to be enabled as a module in the frontend.